-The occurrence of certain events (including, without limitation, a succession of the Index or Index Compiler, modification or cessation of calculation of the Index) may entitle us to adjust the terms and conditions of the CBBCs.
-However, we are not obliged to adjust the terms and conditions of the CBBCs for every event that affects the Index.
+The occurrence of certain events (including, without limitation, a rights issue, bonus issue or cash distribution by the Company, a subdivision or consolidation of the underlying Share or a restructuring event affecting the Company) may entitle us to adjust the terms and conditions of the CBBCs.
+However, we are not obliged to adjust the terms and conditions of the CBBCs for every event that affects the underlying Shares.